-- (2) 1/4th of the option vested on the one-year anniversary of the vesting commencement date and an additional 1/48th vests monthly thereafter, subject to the executive's continued service to us.
-The options are also subject to double trigger acceleration as described in greater detail in the section entitled "Potential payments upon termination or change in control." - (3) 1/48th of the option vests on each one-month anniversary of the vesting commencement date, subject to the executive's continued service to us.
-The options are also subject to double trigger acceleration as described in greater detail in the section entitled "Potential payments upon termination or change in control." - (4) The option is 100% vested - (5) 1/48th of the option vests on each one-month anniversary of the vesting commencement date, subject to the executive's continued service to us.
-100% of the shares subject to the option will vest upon a "change in control" as defined in Dr. Nash's option agreements and as described in greater detail in the section entitled "Potential payments upon termination or change in control."
+- (2) 1/4th of the option vested on the one-year anniversary of the vesting commencement date and an additional 1/48th vests monthly thereafter, subject to the executive's continued service to us. - (3) 1/48th of the option vests on each one-month anniversary of the vesting commencement date, subject to the executive's continued service to us. - (4) The option is 100% vested.